-Note: the PN bit - Positive(0)/Negative(1) - is reflected on the status bit N{CONF} of the action variable.
+Note: the PN bit - Positive(0)/Negative(1) - is reflected on the status bit N\CONF of the action variable.

-SBO - positive reaction from the PLC
+5.4.1.1.3 SBO - positive reaction from the PLC

-If the PLC reacts positively to a Select $(COT_actcon(7) + SE)$ (thus a confirmed Select), the action goes to the next step => execution a) One-step commands: The command processing automatically sends an Operate/Execute (COT_act (6), no SE) to the PLC.
+If the PLC reacts positively to a Select $(COT_actcon(7) + SE)$ (thus a confirmed Select), the action goes to the next step => execution

-- ▶ The command processing ends the waiting for a Select. - ► The response variable has its PROGRESS status bit set.
+- The command processing ends the waiting for a Select. - The response variable has its PROGRESS status bit set.
 However this is only if the current value of the response variable is different to the value of the command.